silegrand/assistiv_cloud/README.md

 ## Intellectual property

-Three granted patents cover the core technology: mmWave radar detection, acoustic AI monitoring, and IoT architecture for home-based frailty monitoring.
-These underpin the Model B sensor platform, which is distinct from this population intelligence layer.
+Proprietary sensing technology underpins the Model B sensor platform, which is distinct from this population intelligence layer.
+Details available under NDA to serious partners and investors.

 © 2026 Assistiv Systems Limited.
 Registered in England and Wales.
 Company number 17082597.